eaobservatory/hedwig/doc/admin/messages.rst

 Updating Message Status
 -----------------------

-When a message is in an active state (e.g. sending) a checkbox will be displayed in the "Update?" column.
+When a message is in an error or active state (e.g. sending) a checkbox will be displayed in the "Update?" column.
 If you think that the message has become stuck in this state, you can select the box and then use the form